Departments and Staff

 Cassidy Schulze joined Ballet Austin in 2019 as the Administrator for both the Development and Community Education departments.
 Her day-to-day activities include communicating with schools in the Greater Austin area to coordinate The Nutcracker School Show registrations and managing the Night of Community program.
 She also works in Tessitura to process gifts and community donations, assists with mailings and outreach, and assists the development team with various other projects.
 Before coming to Ballet Austin, Cassidy served as the Salesforce Administrator for The Nobelity Project.

 Cassidy graduated from the University of Texas at Austin under the Liberal Arts Honors program with degrees in History and Humanities, a minor in German, and a certificate in Museum Studies.
 She wrote her thesis on Archiving and Curating the Ephemerality of Theatre.

-Erin Marie Williams joined Ballet Austin’s development department in 2018 after relocating to Austin from Chicago.
+Erin Marie Williams joined Ballet Austin’s development department in 2018 after relocating to Austin from Chicago and Minneapolis.
 As development manager, she is responsible for managing corporate giving and sponsorship as well as development events.
 In the years prior to coming to Ballet Austin, Erin worked at Court Theatre (Chicago), Guthrie Theater (Minneapolis), Theatre Forward (NYC), and Theatre Communications Group (NYC).

-Erin holds Masters Degree in Performing Arts Administration from New York University, a degree that helps her to leverage her business experience with her background in dance, theatre, and jazz.
-She also holds a Bachelor of Arts in Theatre, summa cum laude, from Sam Houston State University.
+Erin holds a Bachelor of Fine Arts degree in Theatre, summa cum laude, from Sam Houston State University as well as a Master of Fine Arts degree in Performing Arts Administration from New York University – a degree that helps her to leverage her business experience with her background in dance, theatre, and jazz.

 Finance and HR Staff